Change-Based Security Tests in Pull-Requests

 📘

-If Slack integration is configured, a Slack notification is sent to the security champion with a link to review the ignored pull request in GitHub.
+If Slack integration is configured, a Slack notification is sent to the security champion with a link to review the ignored pull request.
 At this point, the security champion may choose to DM the developer to discuss the issue.
 For instructions on integrating with Slack see Integrating with Slack,

 The developer merges the pull request